 Botanical Name: Livistona chinensis

-Chinese Fan Palm is a BIG plant with sprawling fanlike leaves that grow up to 2 ft (60 cm) across.
+Chinese Fan Palm is a BIG plant with sprawling fan-like fronds that grow up to 2 ft (60 cm) across.

 When mature, this palm is a picture of elegance.
 Its broad, fan-shaped foliage is carried on tall stems, making it a graceful ornamental for the home.

-Put it in a bright spot, but out of direct sunlight.
 You'll find that this palm is adaptable to average home temperatures and is easy to please.
+Treat it right and you'll enjoy your indoor palm for many years.

 Once the plant reaches the size you want, you can top-dress it instead by replacing the top couple inches of potting mix.
 Take care not to disturb any roots that may be near the surface.